Should You Sell Your Business To a Third Party?

 By selling to a third party you will be more objectively, you will let your transaction advisors do their best negotiating to attain you the most favorable deal.
 Your advisors will negotiate to get you the highest possible purchase price and so you receive as much of the purchase price in cash as possible.
 Cash is financial security.

 A third-party buyer will pay the purchase price of your business either with cash, cash plus a promissory note, stock, or a combination of stock and cash or a promissory note.
-Meanwhile selling to a key employee or family member you will only receive cash or cash plus a promissory note.
-If you sell to a publicly traded company, their benefits package including stock options can be very generous.
+Meanwhile selling to a key employee or family member, you will only receive cash or cash plus a promissory note.
+If you sell to a publicly traded company, their benefits package, which includes stock options, can be very generous.

 Third parties offer owners the flexibility of accepting payment in some form of cash and stock, and this is where you need to ask yourself, “Does this advantage really benefit me the owner?”
 There is risk involved when accepting stock instead of cash for the purchase price, and that is the uncertainty of will the stock appreciate in the future?